FROM OUR EXPERTS

-Generic Name: CLOTRIMAZOLE - TOPICAL Pronounced: (kloe-TRIM-a-zole) Athlete's Foot (Clotrimazole) Top Precautions
+Generic Name: TOLNAFTATE - TOPICAL Pronounced: (tole-NAF-tate) Athlete's Foot Top Precautions

-Before using clotrimazole, tell your doctor or pharmacist
+Before using miconazole, tell your doctor or pharmacist if

-if you are allergic to it; or to other azole antifungals such as econazole,
+you are allergic to it; or to other azole antifungals such as clotrimazole,

-ketoconazole, or miconazole; or if you have any other allergies.
+econazole, or ketoconazole; or if you have any other allergies.
 This product

 may contain inactive ingredients, which can cause allergic reactions or other